 “What’s paramount is to just keep exploring and learning more about yourself.”

 While she excels at portraiture and stylized photos, some of Nadya’s favourite shots are those depicting very personal, raw moments for her subjects.
 She feels that she can get her best shots when her subjects allow her in or when they “share a lot of their life stories with [her].”
 For example, one of her most acclaimed photo series, Concrete Indians, is all about capturing her subjects’ personal identities and authentic selves.
 Nadya created Concrete Indians to explore the concepts of “identity and decolonization within an urban setting.”
 She launched the series, back in 2008 by issuing an open call to friends and family who might want to be a part of the series.
 At the time, Nadya had been living in Toronto and felt the need to explore identity and decolonization in a way that was modern and authentic.
 In that open call, she talked about the process that many Indigenous people have of “coming into their own, reconnecting with their culture, strengthening who they are within their cultures but also within the crazy, chaotic urban, cities that we live in and find ourselves in.”
-She also realized the critical need to represent Indigenous Peoples as complex, contemporary, individuals living in the modern world rather than in an historical sense.
+She also realized the critical need to represent Indigenous Peoples as complex, contemporary, individuals living in the modern world rather than in a historical sense.
 Within five minutes of sending out this initial call to action, she received responses asking to participate in the project; that’s when she realized she had hit upon something profound and universal among Indigenous people.

 Throughout the series, Concrete Indians, Nadya gives up full creative direction to her subjects; she periodically

 sends out open calls for the series asking for participants to develop their own portraiture concept with her and has received remarkable responses to these open calls.
 As Nadya shoots photos for this series, she’s allowed into the lives of her participants.
 Concrete Indians portraits often depict Indigenous people in regalia or traditional clothing, juxtaposed with an urban context.
-The photos are always presented in black and white, which Nadya notes was a conscious decision to underscore the contrast between modernity and history.
-The activism inherent in this art work harkens back to Nadya’s Artist/Vision Statement, and shows her commitment to exploring Indigenous identity through a contemporary rather than a strictly historical lens.
+The photos are always presented in black and white, which Nadya notes were a conscious decision to underscore the contrast between modernity and history.
+The activism inherent in this artwork harkens back to Nadya’s Artist/Vision Statement and shows her commitment to exploring Indigenous identity through a contemporary rather than a strictly historical lens.
 Beyond Concrete Indians, Nadya also loves to capture the shared, personal moments between performer and audience.
 Some of Nadya’s favourite days at work are those during which she gets to take photos of live performances - especially concerts and music shows.
 Some of her favourite shots come from moments when her subjects laugh or break character and are authentic.

 Nadya continues to work on Concrete Indians when the opportunities come to her but she has also recently launched a new series called emergence, which is all about recollecting and placing emphasis on Indigenous intelligence.
 As with Concrete Indians, Nadya collects images for emergence based on an open-call platform.
 She describes the series as focusing “on the existing presence of Indigenous intelligence within our nations.
 It’s about looking inward and facing ourselves.
 It’s about empowering and lifting each other up.”